SirL0gic/Productivity-App/README.md

 The code uses the following dependencies:

--   `react` - a JavaScript library for building user interfaces
+-   `react` - a JavaScript library for building user interfaces.
--   `react-dom` - a package for rendering React components into the DOM
+-   `react-dom` - a package for rendering React components into the DOM.
--   `react-bootstrap` - a React implementation of the Bootstrap framework
+-   `react-bootstrap` - a React implementation of the Bootstrap framework.
--   `bootstrap` - a popular CSS framework
+-   `bootstrap` - a popular CSS framework.

 ## Usage

-1. Clone the repository or download the files
+1. Clone the repository or download the files.
-2. Navigate to the project directory in the terminal
+2. Navigate to the project directory in the terminal.
-3. Run `npm install` to install the dependencies
+3. Run `npm install` to install the dependencies.
-4. Run `npm start` to start the development server
+4. Run `npm start` to start the development server.

 ## Functionality